HenryWork555/scratchpad/README.md

 ```

 #### 7. `scratchpad_mark_completed`
 Mark an item as completed.
-Adds it to "Completed Today" with timestamp.
+Adds it to "Completed Today" with timestamp and **removes it from Interruptions/Review Later**.

 **Parameters:**
 - `note` (required): The completed item (max 500 chars)